turbot/steampipe-plugin-aws/docs/tables/aws_wellarchiected_workload.md

 ```

-## List of workloads with IsReviewOwnerUpdateAcknowledged no enabled
+## List of workloads with IsReviewOwnerUpdateAcknowledged not enabled

 ```sql
 select